ismb logoismb logo kompakt

 Identify and permanently reduce unwanted vibrations

-Vibrations or oscillations also occur in all machines during regular operation.
-A distinction must be made between desirable and undesirable vibrations.
-The vibration level can have a considerable influence on the volume, durability and safety of machines and systems.
-If the vibrations that occur are too strong, quick action is therefore required to ensure the safety and specified service life of the machine or system in question.
+Vibrations or oscillations also occur during the regular operation of machines.
+However, the level of machine vibrations has a significant impact on the noise level, service life and safety of machines and systems.
+If the vibrations that occur are too high, action must be taken quickly to ensure the specified service life and safety of the machine or system concerned.

 Experimental modal analysis

-Every component, every machine or system has characteristic natural frequencies and natural modes of vibration that determine its vibration behavior.
-If an object is vibrated by an external or internal exciter with an excitation frequency that is close to these natural frequencies, large vibration amplitudes can occur and resonances form.
-In the worst case, these resonance vibrations can lead to damage or even destruction of the object.
-Such natural frequency resonance phenomena should therefore be avoided, or vibration-optimized systems should be designed.
-For this purpose, the natural frequency or the resonance frequency must first be measured.
+Every component, machine or system has characteristic natural frequencies and natural modes of vibration that significantly determine its vibration behavior.
+If an object is caused to vibrate by an external or internal exciter with an excitation frequency close to such a natural frequency, large vibration amplitudes can occur - resonances develop.
+In the worst case, these resonant vibrations can lead to damage or even destruction of the component and should therefore be avoided.

 Areas of application